Caleb-Graham/SofaScore-Scraper/README.md

 ## Note

-This extension only works on sofascore.com tournament pages.
+This extension specifically targets the TT Elite Series tournament from SofaScore's table tennis API.
+It requires an active sofascore.com page to be open to fetch data.